 Watch this boat pass through the Duke’s Lock, No. 44 on the Oxford Canal.
 The Oxford Canal is a 78-mile (126 km) narrow canal near Oxford, England, built between 1770 and 1790.
-Today the canal is frequently used in pleasure boating.
+Once for the traffic of freight and produce to markets, today the canal is used for pleasure boating.

 A wind-up music box featuring Jane’s Carousel along the Brooklyn Waterfront.
-When closed, the antique cigar box measures a mere 7 by 7 by 3 inches.
+When closed, the antique cigar box measures a mere 7 by 7 inches and 3 inches deep.
 When opened, the Brooklyn Bridge and historic Jane’s Carousel fold out.
-The carousel spins to the tune of the music while the moon gently slides across the night sky.
+The carousel spins to the tune of the music while the moon slides across the night sky.

 Materials: $4 cigar box, $5 wind-up music box, electrical wire (for trees), plastic lids for wheels, string, tape measure, tin foil, and thick paper